gmangal/RubiksCube/README.md

     6 - Blue

 TODO:
-    Check if Ankush can make use GitHub Properly Create method to scramble the cube
     Remove all I/O features
         Remove readCube and writeCube methods
     Remove commands ArrayList
-    Extract main from RubiksCube.java into its own class.
+    Remove main from RubiksCube.java.
 RubiksCube.java should represent our model and nothing else.
     Modify RubiksCube.java so that its constructor constructs a solved cube.
     Create a class to hold all the GUI components.
     **Optional** Improve efficiency by manually writing each rotation method